 The Separation Rapids property now consists of nineteen mineral claims and one mining lease covering a combined area of approximately 4,619 hectares ("ha") (11,414 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
 The lease covers an area of 421.44 hectares over the area of the main lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
 To support road and other construction, Avalon has acquired three aggregate permits along the road to the site, which cover a total area of 15.76 hectares.
 The aggregate permits are located within the area covered by the mining lease and claims.
-The deposit is a potential source of lithium minerals for use in the glass and ceramics industry and specialty composite materials as well as lithium compounds for the battery industry.
+The Separation Rapids deposit is a potential source of lithium minerals for use in the glass and ceramics industry as well as lithium compounds for the battery industry.

 During fiscal 2018, the Company completed an updated preliminary economic assessment ("PEA") on a simplified business model that focuses on initial production of lithium mineral concentrates for the glass industry, with potential for future expansion into production of the battery materials lithium carbonate and/or lithium hydroxide.
-This smaller scale development model reduces capital expenditure requirements substantially from the original model completed in September, 2016, while generating attractive returns and reducing overall business and permitting risk.
+This smaller scale development model reduces capital expenditure requirements substantially from the lithium hydroxide production model completed in September, 2016, while generating attractive returns and reducing overall business and permitting risk.

-During the Quarter, the Company incurred \$169,139 (2019 - \$106,027) in exploration and development expenditures on the Separation Rapids Project.
-Approximately 62% of these expenditures were incurred primarily on metallurgical testwork to optimize recovery and lithium grade of petalite concentrate, which included testing ore-sorting technology to pre-concentrate the petalite, production of additional petalite product samples for customer evaluation and bench scale heavy liquid separation testwork.
-In addition, 13% was spent on permitting for a bulk sampling program tentatively scheduled for the summer (subject to arranging financing) and 21% on sample collection and sample grade analysis in support of the metallurgical testwork.
-Approximately, \$20,000 was also expended on lithium market development work towards securing offtake agreements for the petalite products.
+During the Quarter, the Company incurred \$37,389 (2019 - \$135,963) in exploration and development expenditures on the Separation Rapids Project.
+Approximately 58% of these expenditures were incurred primarily on a small field sample collection program and preparation for a bulk sampling program tentatively scheduled for late summer (subject to arranging financing), 28% were spent on permitting for the bulk sampling program, and 14% were incurred on metallurgical testwork which focused on flowsheet optimization.
+Approximately \$10,000 was also expended on lithium market development work towards securing offtake agreements for the petalite products.